-- Program and Service Audits are completed including annual full file reviews and topic specific reviews (i.e. review of assignments of benefits, evidence verification, etc.) on a monthly basis - Financial re-assessments are completed every 24 months on all cases - Third Party Checks are completed as required - All deferrals from participation in an action plan are reviewed as the expectation is to have over 95% participants with action plans

-- Expectation that 100% of all Eligibility Verification Process cases are assigned within 15 days and 90% of their cases are completed within 60 days.
-We are currently not meeting this expectation due to medical leaves for staff in this position.
-We are reviewing our process in 2024 to establish an approach that will result in consistency of completion of cases. - All cases are reviewed to determine that the approprate overpayment rate is applied - Supervisors review files and performance reports on a monthly basis and provides direction as required - Manager reviews and analyzes performance reports and provides direction as required - Annual review of policies and procedures to ensure compliance with ministry and local direction, service plans and legislation
+- Program and Service Audits are completed including annual full file reviews and topic specific reviews (i.e. review of assignments of benefits, evidence verification, etc.) on a monthly basis. - Financial re-assessments are completed every 24 months on all cases. - Third Party Checks are completed as required. - All deferrals from participation in an action plan are reviewed as the expectation is to have over 95% participants with action plans. - Expectation that 100% of all Eligibility Verification Process cases are assigned within 15 days and 90% of their cases are completed within 60 days.
+We are currently meeting this expectation with one dedicated CSW completing all EVP audits. - All cases are reviewed to determine that the approprate overpayment rate is applied. - Supervisors review files and performance reports on a monthly basis and provides direction as required. - Manager reviews and analyzes performance reports and provides direction as required. - Annual review of policies and procedures to ensure compliance with ministry and local direction, service plans and legislation.